-Excluded from the contractual obligations table is the liability for uncertain tax benefits, including interest and penalties, totaling \$3.0 million.
+The Company has also excluded the liability for uncertain tax benefits from the contractual obligations table above, including interest and penalties, totaling \$3.1 million at June 30, 2014.
 This liability for uncertain tax benefits has been excluded because we cannot make a reliable estimate of the period in which the uncertain tax benefits may be realized.